June 22, 2021//Dan FabbriLast Updated: October 25, 2021

-The most well-known small-scale breaches involve celebrities and dignitaries.
+The most well-known small-scale medical privacy breaches involve celebrities and dignitaries.
 Congresswoman Gabrielle Giffords, Britney Spears and Jason Pierre-Paul all had their data compromised.
-Curious employees, eager to see why a celebrity is in the hospital, can search Electronic Medical Records Systems to quickly retrieve patient data.
-While some hospitals may dedicate a privacy officer to review accesses to a VIP’s record, this does not happen for the general public.
-However, like a VIP, inappropriate access to any individual’s patient data can similarly result in disastrous consequences for both the organization and the person whose medical record has been inappropriately accessed.
+Curious employees, eager to see why a celebrity is in the hospital, can search Electronic Medical Records (EMR) systems to inappropriately access medical records.
+While some healthcare organizations may dedicate a privacy officer to review accesses to a VIP’s record, this does not happen for the general public.
+However, like a VIP, inappropriate access to any individual’s medical records can similarly result in disastrous consequences for both the organization and the person whose medical record has been inappropriately accessed.

 This situation raises many questions about small-scale breaches:

-Small-scale breaches have been known to involve family members snooping on other family members, nosey neighbors or curious co-workers.
+Small-scale medical privacy breaches have been known to involve family members snooping on other family members, nosy neighbors or curious co-workers.
 These high-risk cases are some of the basic things hospitals should be checking for.
-However, many additional possible small-scale breaches are likely occurring daily, but are much more difficult to detect such as snooping on ex-boyfriends or ex-girlfriends’ records, looking at business associates’ patient data, or hospital employees being paid to extract data for non-employees.
+However, many additional possible small-scale breaches are likely occurring daily, but are much more difficult to detect, such as snooping on ex-boyfriends or ex-girlfriends’ records, looking at business associates’ patient data, or hospital employees being paid to extract data for non-employees.

 While the aforementioned scenarios might seem common, and even might cause some to think twice about their healthcare friends, it is important to realize that NONE of these scenarios are currently monitored for, and most healthcare providers have NO WAY of effectively detecting them.